ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-miner.md

 ### miner_setGasLimit

 Sets the gas limit the miner will target when mining.
-Note: on networks where EIP-1559 is activated, this should be set to twice what you want the gas target (i.e. the effective gas used on average per block) to be.
+Note: on networks where EIP-1559 is activated, this should be set to twice the gas target (i.e. the effective gas used on average per block) to be.

 | Client  | Method invocation                                           |
 |:--------|-------------------------------------------------------------|